EpistasisLab/EpistasisLab.github.io/README.md

 This is the documentation page for the [Epistasis Lab](http://epistasis.org), a research group in the [Institute for Bioinformatics](http://upibi.org/) at UPenn.

 In a nutshell, our lab develops computational methods to identify the complex genetic architectures that lead to human disease.
-Our methods address problems such as gene-gene interaction (epistasis), heterogeneity, and scalability.
+Our methods address [challenges](http://www.nature.com/nrg/journal/v11/n6/full/nrg2809.html) such as epistasis, heterogeneity, and scalability.

 You can browse our projects below for more information.